awsdocs/amazon-mq-developer-guide/doc_source/network-of-brokers.md

 Using both duplex and non\-duplex network connectors, it is possible to build a network of brokers in any number of network topologies\.

 **Note**
 In each of the network topology examples, the `networkConnector` elements reference the endpoint of the brokers they connect to\.
 Replace the broker endpoint entries in the `uri` attributes with the endpoints of your brokers\.
-See, [Tutorial: Listing Amazon MQ Brokers and Viewing Broker Details](amazon-mq-listing-brokers.md)\.
+See, [Listing Amazon MQ brokers and viewing broker details](amazon-mq-listing-brokers.md)\.

-### Mesh Topology<a name="nob-topologies-mesh"></a>
+### Mesh topology<a name="nob-topologies-mesh"></a>

 A mesh topology provides multiple brokers that are all connected to each other\.
 This simple example connects three single\-instance brokers, but you can configure more brokers as a mesh\.